Abdullah-aldafas/Portfolio/stage 3/Stage3.md

 ### Key Django Models – Attributes and Core Methods

+> **Class Diagram**: See `class-diagram.mmd` for a visual UML class diagram showing all Django models, their attributes, methods, and relationships.

 - **Farm**
   - **Attributes**: `owner`, `name`, `location`, `description`, `created_at`.
   - **Core methods** (examples):